 Your Lighthouse scores might be different from your other test results

 While PageSpeed sometimes runs the same version of Lighthouse that we do, from time to time they may be out of sync with us.
 (Note that we always run the latest release.)
 The performance score is strongly influenced by TTI, which can be quite different depending on the test environment.
 You can’t really compare them directly like you could with the older version.
 The Lighthouse team have written some great background on what can cause variability in your scores.

 The Lighthouse report doesn't reuse the same page load that SpeedCurve/WebPageTest does.
-It's a seperate page load done at the end of the SpeedCurve test so the metrics numbers will be different.
+It's a separate page load done at the end of the SpeedCurve test so the metrics numbers will be different.
 You can't directly compare the metrics like you see in the SpeedCurve UI like "Time To Interactive", with the metrics in the Lighthouse report.
-The Lighthouse report is run with the same environment settings for network and CPU throttling as the SpeedCurve test so the results should be similar but won't be identical.
-Depending on the nature of your page there could be a some variation in each page load.
+Depending on the nature of your page and the network throttling in your test settings, there could be a some variation in each page load.

 We recommend that you don't overly focus on wondering why your metrics don't "match"